zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     In this case verify your OIDC provider configuration and the API ML Gateway configuration as OIDC client - `clientId` and `client_scret`.

   - ZSS is not enabled or not running
-    - Do we have an error code ?
+    - #TODO: Do we have an error code ?
 See code, try.

+    To fix the issue:
+      - Enable ZSS in the Zowe configuration (zowe.yaml)
+      - Start the ZSS component.

   - The configured external mapper user doesn't have required permissions to call the identity mapper.
-See [ESM configuration](#esm-configuration) for more information on required permissions depending on installed ESM.
-    - Return codes from ZSS - logged to GW - find what and what level
+    - #TODO: Return codes from ZSS - logged to GW - find what and what level

+    To fix the issue:
+      - See [ESM configuration](#esm-configuration) for more information on required permissions depending on installed ESM.
+      - Contact your security administrator to assign all the neccessary permisions to the mapper user name according to your OIDC configuration.

   - The configured external mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
       - (PZA#See troubleshooting of x509)

+      To fix the issue:
+        - Contact your security administrator to assign all the neccessary permisions to the mapper user name according to your OIDC configuration.

-  - User identities are not mapped properly in SAF.
+  - Distributed user identity is not mapped properly by SAF to a mainframe user identity.
+      - Start ZSS and API ML in Debug to see reason codes and more details.
-    - Check the mapping definitions in SAF to containe correct values for both, distributed user ID and distributed registry.
+      - Check the mapping definitions in SAF to contain correct values for both, distributed user ID and distributed registry.
-    - In Debug - See reason codes
 --